Indian Standard Time: History

 Daylight Saving Time (DST) was used briefly during the China–India War of 1962 and the Indo-Pakistani Wars of 1965 and 1971.

 Former timezones

 Calculation

-Indian Standard Time is calculated from the clock tower in Mirzapur nearly exactly on the reference longitude of IST at 82°30'E, within 4 angular minutes.
-In 1905, the meridian passing east of Allahabad was declared as a standard time zone for British India and was declared as IST in 1947 for the dominion of India.
-The longitude of 82°5'E passing through Naini near Prayagraj was chosen as the standard meridian for the whole country, because there is a time lag of more than an hour between western India (around +05:00) and northeastern India (around +06:00), hence approximately standardizing with UTC+05:30 of central India.
-Currently, the Council of Scientific and Industrial Research- National Physical Laboratory (CSIR-NPL) maintains the Indian Standard Time with the help of the Allahabad Observatory.
+Indian Standard Time is calculated from the reference longitude of IST at 82°30'E passing near Vindhyachal of Mirzapur district in Uttar Pradesh.
+In 1905, the meridian passing east of Allahabad was declared as a standard time zone for British India and was declared as IST in 1947 for the Dominion of India.
+This longitude of 82°30'E was chosen as the standard meridian for the whole country as it is located centrally between western India (local time UTC +05:00) and northeastern India (local time UTC +06:00).
+Currently, the National Physical Laboratory of India maintains the Indian Standard Time with the help of the Allahabad Observatory.